Rasbora maculata Duncker, 1904

 To see it at its best a biotope-style set-up can also make an interesting project.
-A soft, sandy substrate is probably the best choice to which can be added a few driftwood roots and branches, placed in such a way that plenty of shady spots are formed.
-If you can’t find driftwood of the desired shape common beech or oak is safe to use if thoroughly dried and stripped of bark.
+A soft, sandy substrate is probably the best choice to which can be added a few roots and branches, placed in such a way that plenty of shady spots are formed.

-The addition of dried leaf litter (beech, oak or Ketapang almond leaves are all suitable; we like to use a mixture of all three) would further emphasise the natural feel and encourage growth of microbe colonies as decomposition occurs.
+The addition of dried leaf litter further emphasises the natural feel and encourage growth of microbe colonies as decomposition occurs.
 These tiny creatures can provide a valuable secondary food source for fry whilst the tannins and other chemicals released by the decaying leaves are thought to be beneficial for blackwater fish species.
 Leaves can be left in the tank to break down fully or removed and replaced every few weeks.